pghvlaans/yalpack/README.md

 *Upgrading glibc*

 As the Linux From Scratch documentation indicates, glibc upgrades generally entail a full system rebuild.
-Except in the specific case of replacing the temporary toolchain version of glibc, yalpack upgrades of glibc are currently **untested** and would most likely fail.
+Except in the specific case of replacing the temporary toolchain version of glibc, yalpack upgrades of glibc have been tested to fail.

+A rewrite of pkginst appears to solve the glibc problem.
+If further testing is successful, the new pkginst and updated documentation will appear in yalpack 0.1.4.

 **The directory structure of a yalpack package:**